Lina's sunbird: Ecology and behavior

 This species has not yet been comprehensively studied.
 It is presumed to have a typical sunbird diet of primarily nectar and supplemented with the occasional insect.

 Males in breeding condition with enlarged testes have been collected n May but this is not yet fully understood.

 Habitat and conservation status

 It occupies montane mossy forest from 970 to 2,000 m and above in the mountains of Eastern Mindanao.

-IUCN has assessed this bird as near threatened making it the only Philippine sunbird that is not assessed as least concern as it r.
-It is restricted toDespite its limited range, it is said to be locally common in its range.
+IUCN has assessed this bird as near threatened making it the only Philippine sunbird that is not assessed as least concern as its range is heavily restricted to the mountains of east Mindanao.
+Despite its limited range, it is said to be locally common.
 As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact.
 However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn - just not to the same extent as lowland forest.
 Mt.
 Tagubud in New Bataan, where it is mainly seen by birdwatchers, has faced considerable deforestation.